-Send to Query Port: The unknown Multicast traffic can be directed to the Query port.
-The Query port means the port learnt the IGMP Query.
-This is usually the uplink ports to other switches.
+Send to Query Ports: The unknown multicast will be sent to the Query ports.
+The Query port means the port received the IGMP Query packets.
+It is usually the uplink port of the switch.

-Send to All Ports: The unknown Multicast traffic will be flooded to all the ports.
+Send to All Ports: The unknown multicast will be flooded to all ports of the same VLAN, even they are not the IGMP member ports of the groups.